Bordered manifolds with torus boundary and the link surgery formula: sigma -basic systems of Heegaard diagrams

-In this section, we recall the notion of a \emph{basic system system of Heegaard diagrams} from \cite{MOIntegerSurgery}.
-We also describe how to construct a basic system for the connected sum of two links.
+In this section, we define the notion of a \emph{$\sigma$-basic} system of Heegaard diagrams.
+The notion is a very small generalization of Manolescu and Ozsv\'{a}th's \emph{basic system}.
+These are collections of Heegaard diagrams which can be used to compute the link surgery formula.
+We use the small distinction in notation to disambiguate the notions, and to highlight the algebraic significance of these systems.
+For these systems, the maps $\Phi^{\vec{N}}$ vanish unless $\vec{N}=+K$ (i.e. a single component, oriented consistently with $L$), or $\vec{N}$ contains only negatively oriented components relative to $L$.
+We also describe how to construct a $\sigma$-basic system for the connected sum of two links.